-This is what class project of "automated called capture.
-Gatech integration and access" problem.
-We use computer in classroom not only to improve the quality of teaching activity, but also to augment its capability, which was impracticable traditionally.
+This is what class project of Gatech called "automated capture, integration and access" problem.
+We use computer in classroom not only to improve the quality of teaching activity, but also to capability. augment its which was impracticable traditionally.
 The automatic capture of class event and experience belongs to such capabilities.
 It's not just record of video and audio in the environment. which is common in traditional distance learning-television broadcasting program.
 For example, suppose a lecturer giving a class on Artificial Intelligence in a Smart Classroom.
-All the information, audio. video lecturer's annotation events, student's question events, Smart Classroom's controlling of lights, slides, etc, are recorded into a multimedia compound document.
+All the video information. audio. lecturer's annotation events, student's question events, Smart Classroom's controlling of lights, slides, etc, are recorded into a multimedia compound document.